awsdocs/aws-cloud9-user-guide/doc_source/installer.md

 ## Download and Run the AWS Cloud9 Installer<a name="installer-download-run"></a>

-1. Make sure the cloud compute instance or your own server that will connect to the environment meets the [SSH Host Requirements](ssh-settings.md#ssh-settings-requirements)\.
-This includes having specific versions of Python and Node\.js already installed; setting specific permissions on the directory that you want AWS Cloud9 to start from after login; and setting up any associated Amazon Virtual Private Cloud\.
+1. Make sure the cloud compute instance or your own server that you want to connect to the environment meets the [SSH Host Requirements](ssh-settings.md#ssh-settings-requirements)\.
+This includes having specific versions of Python and Node\.js already installed, setting specific permissions on the directory that you want AWS Cloud9 to start from after login, and setting up any associated Amazon Virtual Private Cloud\.

 1. While you are connected to the instance or server, run one of the following commands on that instance or server\.